FoxSamu/rust-exp/README.md

 # An expression evaluator, in Rust

 This is a simple command line application that evaluates expressions.
-It is written in Rust, as my attempt to learn the language, and I'd like to share the sources for educational purposes.
-Feel free to browse through the code, there's lot of informative comments about how the code is structured and why I did that.
+It is written in Rust, as an attempt to learn the language, and I'd like to share the sources for educational purposes.
+Feel free to browse through the code, there's lot of informative comments about how the code is structured and why I did certain things.

 ## Usage
 Run using `cargo run`, then enter an expression as soon as the `>>>` appears.
 Expressions can be made out of basic arithmetic operations and parentheses with the formal operator precedence.
 The following operators are allowed: